container-lisp/s2i-lisp/README.md

 * **DEV_BACKEND**

-    The default development environment backend that will be started is sly, but you can also use slime.
-This variable can be set to "slynk" or "swank", but if it is unset, no backend will be started at all.
+    Set this variable to slynk or swank to choose the development backend to start, or leave it unset to start no backend at all.

 * **DEV_BACKEND_PORT**